Neilus03/NegMed/README.md

 You can get all the data you will need in the following folder from google drive so you don't need to search for it.

 [Image Captioning Data](https://drive.google.com/drive/folders/1skoIZFClsh_Ol-wiwG_Foo53BQF8KOMW?usp=sharing)

+### Files

+- **model.py**: This file contains the structure of the model in different classes.
+The classes include:
+  - `encoderCNN`: A ResNet CNN pretrained on ImageNet that extracts features from the images.
+  - `decoderRNN`: An LSTM network that generates words recursively using the image features and captions as inputs.
+  - `CNNtoRNN`: Combines the functionality of `encoderCNN` and `decoderRNN` to encode images and captions and produce codified sentences.

+- **get_loader.py**: This file contains a function to create data loaders for the project.
+It includes the following classes:
+  - `Vocabulary`: Creates the vocabulary by tokenizing words in the captions using the "en_core_web_sm" language model from spacy.
+  - `FlickrDataset`: Generates a data loader by loading image filenames, captions, and the vocabulary.
+  - `Padding`: Adds padding to captions in a batch to ensure uniform length.

+- **utils.py**: This file contains two utility functions:
+  - `save_checkpoint`: Saves the model in a .pth file.
+  - `load_checkpoint`: Loads a pre-trained model from a .pth file.

+- **train.py**: This script trains an image captioning model using a CNN-to-RNN architecture.
+It loads the image and caption datasets, creates data loaders, initializes the model, loss function, and optimizer.
+The script performs the training loop for a specified number of epochs, logs the training loss using TensorBoard, and saves the final model checkpoint and training loss curve.

+- **evaluation.py**: This script evaluates the trained model.
+It prompts the user to enter the path to the trained model checkpoint, generates captions for sample images, and displays the generated captions, BLEU scores, and ground truth captions for comparison.

+### Requirements

+To run this project, you need to download the image and caption datasets.
+The datasets are available for download using the following link: [flickr8k Dataset](https://drive.google.com/drive/folders/1skoIZFClsh_Ol-wiwG_Foo53BQF8KOMW?usp=sharing).
+Download the training images and captions, as well as the validation images and captions as separate files.

+You will also need the following libraries, packages, and frameworks:
+- PyTorch
+- Spacy
+- OS
+- Pandas
+- NumPy
+- PIL (Pillow)

 ## Getting Started